 Samsung's Lee visits U.S ahead of likely $17 bln chip plant decision-media

-SEOUL, Nov 15 (Reuters) - Samsung Electronics 005930.KS vice chairman Jay Y. Lee is visiting North America in his first high-profile trip after serving jail time for bribery, with a decision imminent on Samsung's planned $17 billion U.S. chip plant.
+SEOUL, Nov 15 (Reuters) - Samsung Electronics 005930.KS vice chairman Jay Y. Lee is visiting North America in his first high-profile trip after serving jail time for bribery, with a decision imminent on the company's planned $17 billion U.S. chip plant.

 Lee left Seoul on Sunday and his trip to Canada and the United States is expected to coincide with a decision on the location of the new plant, Yonhap and other local media said.